isomerpages/mpa-safetyatsea/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Click <a href="/media-room/">here</a> to view the session recordings for the 2023 conference.
+notification: Thank you for your participation during IS@S Week 2023.
+Watch this space for the Conference session recordings to be uploaded soon.
 sections:
   - hero:
       key_highlights: